rohitTheSupplyChainGuy/The-one-with-the-master-stroke-theorem/README.md

 Description of the files:
 Central-Limit-Theorem.Rmd - R markdown file that contains the source code of the project Output images folder: This is where the output of the R-code is stored.
-One can quickly skim through these files to get a hang of what the project is trying to do.
+One can quickly skim through these files to get a hang of what the project is trying to do. diabetic_data.csv: Dataset on which the project is based.